Char Dham Yatra Route Map – A Voyage to the Divine

 Table of contents

-The Char Dham is steeped in legend and lore, as narrated in Skanda Purana, the revered Hindu scripture.
-According to the scripture, Lord Vishnu assumed the form of Narasimha, a half-human and half-lion incarnation, to defeat the demon Hiranyakashipu.
+The Char Dham is steeped in legend and lore, as narrated in the Skanda Purana, the revered Hindu scripture.
+According to scripture, Lord Vishnu assumed the form of Narasimha, a half-human, half-lion incarnation, to defeat the demon Hiranyakashipu.
 After vanquishing the demon, Lord Vishnu felt remorse for taking a life and sought penance in the Himalayas.
 According to belief, the shrines of Yamunotri and Gangotri were established at the places where Lord Vishnu meditated at the Yamuna and Ganga rivers, respectively.

 The legend associated with Char Dham also includes the story of the Pandavas from the Hindu epic Mahabharata.
 It is believed that the Pandavas undertook a pilgrimage to these four shrines to seek forgiveness for the sins committed during the Kurukshetra war.
 During their journey, each of the Pandavas left their mortal bodies one by one, ascending to the heavens.
 Only Yudhishthira, the eldest Pandava, completed the pilgrimage and attained liberation.
 The shrines of Kedarnath and Badrinath are considered highly auspicious and are believed to be associated with the Pandavas.